 Crude Oil Shipment

-CPC Crude Oil Capacity needs further increase in a view of LLP Tengizchevroil plans to complete expansion of Tengiz field production (Future Growth Project) by late 2022 and, as a result, increased shipment of crude oil from RoK.
+CPC Crude Oil Capacity needs further increase in a view of LLP Tengizchevroil plans to complete expansion of Tengiz field production (Future Growth Project and Wellhead Pressure Management Project) by late 2022 and, as a result, increased shipment of crude oil from RoK.
 The volumes of injected crude oil have been secured in the Consortium's Shareholders “Ship or Pay” Agreement.

 Construction Schedule

-In line with the Shareholders nominations, the Consortium shall complete by late 2022 all DBNP projects critical for enabling transportation of 83 MTA with optimized number of DRA.
-The projects aimed at reduction of DRA injection, improvement of pipeline system reliability (namely, use of frequency converters for the pump motors), as well as demolition of decommissioned equipment will take place through 2025.
+In line with the Shareholders’ nominations, by Y2022 end the Consortium had delivered all DBNP projects critical in assurance of transportation of 82 MTA with the use of DRA.
+The projects aimed at reduction of DRA consumption, pipeline system reliability improvement, as well as removal of decommissioned equipment and upgrade of CPC SCADA will be performed through February 2026.

 Current DBNP Implementation Status